-During the assessment process development and review of the POC with the recipient or their Authorized Representative (AR), and at any time during the authorization period, the SMA HCC or designated representative informs and provides a printed-list of qualified providers to the potential recipient so they recipient may choose among enrolled their provider(s) of service.
-The POC includes a section that the recipient or their AR signs to acknowledge the choice of services and providers.
-All potential recipients must read, or have the form read to them, and sign the Statement of Understanding in which the potential recipient acknowledges a selection from the qualified providers on either a printed list or via the SMA website.
+During the assessment-development and review of the POC with the recipient or their Authorized Representative (AR)process, and at any time during the authorization period, the SMA HCC informs and provides a printed-list of qualified providers to the potential recipient so they recipient may choose among their enrolled provider(s) of service.
+The POC includes a section that the recipient or their AR signs to All potential recipients must read, or have the form read to them, and acknowledges their selection of qualified providers by signing the Statement of Understanding in whichthe choice of services and providers the potential recipient acknowledges a selection from the qualified providers on either a printed list or via the SMA website.